PauliusMacernis/Installs/list-of-software-to-install/my-linux-ubuntu.md

 			- `cd ~/`
 			- `mkdir ~/software/windows/diffmerge`
 			- `cd ~/software/windows/diffmerge`
-			- `wget http://download.sourcegear.com/DiffMerge/4.2.0/DiffMerge_4.2.0.697.stable_x86.msi -O DiffMerge.msi` (32bit)
+			- Download the latest 64-bit version installer file from https://sourcegear.com/diffmerge/downloads.html to the new directory and rename it to `DiffMerge.msi`
 			- `wine start DiffMerge.msi`
 			- Answer questions of Install Wizzard
 			- Check `Run the application` at the end of the installation.
 			- Right click with the mouse on Icon in Ubuntu bar > `Add to Favorites`
-			- Test it: `wine start /unix ~/.wine/drive_c/Program\ Files/SourceGear/Common/DiffMerge/sgdm.exe`
+			- Test it: `wine start "C:/Program Files/SourceGear/Common/DiffMerge/sgdm.exe"`
 		- https://vistanita-duplicate-finder.soft32.com/
 			- `mkdir ~/software/windows/vistanita-duplicate-finder`
 			- Download from (https://vistanita-duplicate-finder.soft32.com/) to `~/software/windows/vistanita-duplicate-finder/vdf.exe`